apache/hawq-docs/admin/ambari-admin.md

     <br/><br/>Rebalance your HDFS data by selecting the **HDFS** service and then choosing **Service Actions > Rebalance HDFS**.
 Follow the Ambari instructions to complete the rebalance action.
 6. Speed up the clearing of the metadata cache by first selecting the **HAWQ** service and then selecting **Service Actions > Clear HAWQ's HDFS Metadata Cache**.
 5. If you are using hash distributed tables and wish to take advantage of the performance benefits of using a larger cluster, redistribute the data in all hash-distributed tables by using either the [ALTER TABLE](/200/hawq/reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](/200/hawq/reference/sql/CREATE-TABLE-AS.html) command.
 You should redistribute the table data if you modified the `default_hash_table_bucket_number` configuration parameter.
+6. (Optional.)
+If you changed the **Exchange SSH Keys** property value before adding the host(s), change the value back to `false` after Ambari exchanges keys with the new hosts.
+This prevents Ambari from exchanging keys with all hosts every time the HAWQ master is started or restarted.

    	**Note:** The redistribution of table data can take a significant amount of time.